umsi211F2025/umsi211-f25-course-resources/README.md

 To get the latest course materials (do this regularly, at least once a week), use the appropriate sync script for your operating system:

 #### On macOS/Linux:
+In a terminal window, make sure your top-level directory of this repository is your working directory, then run:
 ```bash
 ./sync-updates.sh
 ```